Battle of Stamford Bridge: Battle

-According to Snorri Sturluson's Heimskringla, before the battle a single man rode up alone to Harald Hardrada and Tostig.
-He gave no name, but spoke to Tostig, offering the return of his earldom if he would turn against Hardrada.
-Tostig asked what his brother Harold would be willing to give Hardrada for his trouble.
-The rider replied "Seven feet of English ground, as he is taller than other men" (implying that both Hardrada and his army would be killed and buried on English soil).
-Then he rode back to the Saxon host.
-Hardrada was impressed by the rider's boldness, and asked Tostig who he was.
-Tostig replied that the rider was Harold Godwinson himself.
-According to Henry of Huntingdon, Harold said "Six feet of ground or as much more as he needs, as he is taller than most men."
+According to Sturluson's King Harald's Saga, a lone rider approached King Hardrada and Tostig shortly before the battle.
+The rider, who did not give his name, offered Tostig the restoration of his earldom if he would abandon King Hardrada and rejoin his brother, King Harold Godwinson of England.
+When Tostig asked what King Harold would offer King Hardrada in return, the rider replied that King Hardrada would receive "six feet of ground, or as much more as he needs, as he is taller than most men," meaning a grave in English soil.
+King Hardrada, impressed by the boldness of the envoy, asked Tostig who the rider was, and Tostig identified him as King Harold Godwinson himself.

 The sudden appearance of the English army caught the Norwegians by surprise.
 The English advance was then delayed by the need to pass through the choke-point presented by the bridge itself.
-The Anglo-Saxon Chronicle and the Chronicle of Henry of Huntingdon has it that one of the Norwegians (possibly armed with a Dane Axe) blocked the narrow crossing and single-handedly held up the entire English army.
-The story is that this Viking alone cut down up to 40 Englishmen and was defeated only when an English soldier floated under the bridge and thrust his spear through the planks in the bridge, mortally wounding the warrior.
-His name was not preserved in the aftermath of this battle.
+The Anglo-Saxon Chronicle and the Chronicle of Henry of Huntingdon has it that one of the Norwegians, armed with an axe, blocked the narrow crossing and single-handedly held up the entire English army.
+This Norwegian alone cut down more than 40 Englishmen and was defeated only when an English soldier floated under the bridge and thrust his spear through the planks in the bridge and under the warrior's mail shirt.

-This delay had allowed the bulk of the Norse army to form a shieldwall to face the English attack.
-Harold's army poured across the bridge, forming a line just short of the Norse army, locked shields and charged.
+This delay had allowed the bulk of the Norse army to form a shield wall to face the English attack.
+King Harold's army poured across the bridge, forming a line just short of the Norse army, locked shields and charged.
 The battle went far beyond the bridge itself, and although it raged for hours, the Norse army's decision to leave their armour behind left them at a distinct disadvantage.
 Eventually, the Norse army began to fragment and fracture, allowing the English troops to force their way in and break up the Scandinavians' shield wall.
-Completely outflanked, and with Hardrada killed with an arrow to his windpipe and Tostig slain, the Norwegian army disintegrated and was virtually annihilated.
+Completely outflanked, and with King Hardrada killed with an arrow to his windpipe and Tostig slain, the Norwegian army disintegrated and was virtually annihilated.

-In the later stages of the battle, the Norwegians were reinforced by troops who had been guarding the ships at Riccall some 25 km away, led by Eystein Orre, Hardrada's prospective son-in-law.
-Some of his men were said to have collapsed and died of exhaustion upon reaching the battlefield.
-The remainder were fully armed for battle.
-Their counter-attack, described in the Norwegian tradition as "Orre's Storm", briefly checked the English advance, but was soon overwhelmed and Orre was slain.
+In the later stages of the battle, the Norwegians were reinforced by troops led by Eystein Orre, King Hardrada's prospective son-in-law.
+They had been some 16 mi to the south, guarding the ships at Riccall, to the west of the River Derwent on the River Ouse.
+They had run all the way, fully armed for battle, and some of Orre's men were said to have collapsed and died of exhaustion upon reaching the battlefield.
+Their counter-attack, described in the Norwegian tradition as "Orre's Storm," briefly checked the English advance, but was soon overwhelmed and Orre was slain.
 The Norwegian army were routed.
 As given in the Chronicles, pursued by the English army, some of the fleeing Norsemen drowned whilst crossing rivers.